+If you enjoy being in the great outdoors there are a range of volunteer environmental projects in New Zealand at National Parks.
 There are some of the most scenic locations in the world in NZ and on most projects you will get to experience the great outdoors getting amazing photos in the process.
 New Zealand has a small population compared to neighbouring Australia, around 4.5 millions people live here but at any time there are around one million tourists visiting.
 The high levels of tourists can have a neg

 Native effect on the local environment especially in the South Island where only about a quarter of the population live.
 There are huge mountains, rolling hills, spectacular coasts, glaciers, lakes and also an abundance of wildlife which need to be protected.
 This might sound very simple, but a great way to help can be just picking up any rubbish you see - help keep the landscape clean and pretty for future generations.